pronerve6 Claritox Pro Claritox Pro pronerve6 cognicare pro pronerve6 primal grow pro pronerve6 free sugar pro Cellucare

 We are co-designing action-oriented mental health conversations between care providers and aging Canadians in the community.
 We are acting on the top unanswered and the top answered research questions in partnership with a working group of experts-by-experience from across Canada, and researchers from the University of Waterloo, University of British Columbia – Okanagan, and St. Francis Xavier University.
 Read more about the process we’re taking and how you can get involved.

-If you are interested in participating in the co-designing mental health conversations project or joining our working group, please contact Olinda Habib Perez at olindahabibperez@uwaterloo.ca
+If you are interested in participating in the co-designing mental health conversations project or joining our working group, please contact research@sehc.com.

 • Identifying the Top 10 unanswered research questions on aging and mental health according to Canadians